 - shorter wheelbase / Audi Sport quattro (procedure) & Porsche 959 (@ 89 inches)

-- black derelict paint and rough edges / Mad Max 2: The Road Warrior
+- black derelict paint and rough edges (all prototypes) / Mad Max 2: The Road Warrior

 All was done in hopes to beat my own winter RX lap record at my usual snowy testing grounds.
 However, it turned out that the track owner decided at the last minute that he would no longer open the track in winter due to rising maintenance and snow-plowing costs in addition to poor clientele.
 This has unfortunately busted all of my plans for attempting to beat my record and get much needed benchmark data for future evolutions of the car.